HealthByRo/drf-jwt-devices/README.rst

 example).

-To logout a device, make a **DELETE** request to the ``rest_framework_jwt.views.device_logout`` view, passing device's id in the ``device_id`` header to identify the device.
+To logout a device, make a **DELETE** request to the ``rest_framework_jwt.views.device_logout`` view, passing device's id in the ``Device-Id`` header to identify the device.

 **Refresh JWT token using permanent token**

-To refresh JWT token, you have to pass the ``permanent_token`` header along with the request to identify the device.
+To refresh JWT token, you have to pass the ``Permanent-Token`` header along with the request to identify the device.
 On success, response will return new JWT token (the same as it does after login).

 In case the permanent token has expired, the device will be logged out, and it will require login in again to obtain a